marco262/my_wiki/data/onednd/subclass/champion.md

 ### Level 3: Improved Critical

-Your attack rolls with weapons and Unarmed Strikes can score a critical hit on a roll of 19 or 20.
+Your attack rolls with weapons and [[glossary:Unarmed Strike|Unarmed Strikes]] can score a critical hit on a roll of 19 or 20.

 ### Level 3: Remarkable Athlete